-More recent, up-to-date articles have a higher chance of being presented to the user in Google News for most types of stories.
-It’s not always the case.
-Google’s algorithm will determine, depending on the topic, which could be more useful to the user: a more recent, updated article or an older, but more extensive article.
+Google’s algorithm will determine, depending on the topic, which is more useful to a user: a more recent, updated article or an older, but more extensive article.

-The publication date should be between the title and the text.
-If you are using a sitemap, verify that you’re providing the dates correctly in Google Search Console.
+Publication dates should be reserved for between the article’s title and text.
+When using a sitemap, verify that the dates have been provided correctly in Google Search Console.
 Otherwise, the articles won’t show in Google News.

-Apart from freshness, the other main consideration Google takes when ranking your article in Google News is how relevant it is to the current search or to a given news topic.
+Apart from freshness, the other main consideration Google takes when ranking an article in Google News is how relevant it is to the current search or a given news topic.

 Topics can be followed by users in their Google News account.
 They can also be manually showcased in the Google News homepage in case of major events.
 Topics are not just stories or events.
 They can be entities, like places or people.

-In order to rank for any given topic there are several actions you can implement:
+To rank for any given topic there are several actions than can be implemented:

-- Demonstrate relevancy of your content to that topic.
-Including the use of keywords related to that topic.
+- Demonstrate the content’s relevance to that topic, including the use of keywords related to that topic.

 - Publish a regular, continuous coverage of that topic.
 For breaking-news topics, that means steadily publishing new, fresh and relevant information.
-For other topics, you can expand your coverage with opinion pieces, analysis, profiles and articles providing context and exploring different angles.
+For other topics, expand coverage with opinion pieces, analysis, profiles and articles providing context and exploring different angles.

-- Feature that content prominently on your site.
-If you are writing lots of articles about a particular story, and this content is featured on your homepage and section pages, that would signal to Google that particular story is newsworthy.
+- Prominently featuring content in lots of articles across the homepage and section pages will signal to Google that a particular story is newsworthy.

-- Do a keyword research exercise before writing an article to make sure you are optimising for the right keyword.
-It can be also useful to uncover trending news and topics.
+- Do a keyword research exercise before writing articles to make sure they are optimized for the right keyword.
+It can also be useful to uncover trending news and topics.

-Google News can include images and video embedded in your articles, as long as they are relevant to the story.
+Google News displays images and videos embedded within articles, as long as they are relevant to the story.

-Images need to be placed after the article title and before the date and article text.
-They should have well-written and relevant captions and alt-text.
-You should use structured data (schema.org or Open Graph protocol) to signal to Google which should be the main image that should be used as a thumbnail next to your article headline in Google News.
+Images need to be placed after the article title and before the date and article text and should have well-written and relevant captions and alt-text.

 Remember that the Google News crawler won’t follow any image links.